JochenHeckl/DataBinding/README.md

 Unity DataBinding brings data binding to unity game objects.
 DataBinding is aiming to minimize the effort required to create dynamic, performant user interfaces.

-With DataBinding you will always have your application logic separated from your User interface logic.
+Using DataBinding will enable you to always keep your application logic separated from your user interface logic.

 ## Getting started (Step by Step Tutorial - 5 minutes to complete)